Be sure to also read the special Red Tide Bulletin: Spring 2020

 Differentiating Pseudo-nitzschia species by light microscopy is difficult.
 For this reason, Pseudo-nitzschia "seriata" does not refer to an actual species but rather the larger size class of Pseudo-nitzschia, which is generally a more toxigenic group of species.
 Alternatively, Pseudo-nitzschia "delicatissima" refers to the smaller size class that is generally non-toxigenic.
 The dashed line on the plots demarcates the 10,000 cells/L "bloom" threshold designated here for Pseudo-nitzschia populations only.

 Four water samples were collected at Santa Cruz Wharf in January.
-Pseudo-nitzschia "seriata" was not detected.
-Alexandrium spp. was detected once (Jan 6) but below the bloom threshold.
-Domoic acid and Pseudo-nitzschia "delicatissima" results are not yet available.
+Molecular probes for toxigenic Pseudo-nitzschia in the "seriata" class are conducted for this site, and was not detected.
+Alexandrium spp. were detected once (Jan 6) but below the bloom threshold.
+Domoic acid results are not yet available.

 Cal Poly Pier shore station is supported by SCCOOS PI Ryan Walter and Ally Pasulka at Cal Poly.